LOADING ...

 Signs, two officers, and one police car, but when we got to the

-Scene of the Crime there was five police officers and police cars,
+Scene of the Crime there was five police and three police cars,

-Being the biggest crime of the fifty years, and everybody wanted to
+the biggest crime of the last fifty years, and everybody wanted to

-Get in the newspaper story about it.
-And they was up all kinds of
+Get in the newspaper story it.
+And they was using up all kinds of

-Cop equipment that had hanging around the police officer's station.
+Cop equipment that they had hanging around the officer's station.

-was taking plaster tire tracks, foot prints, dog smelling prints, and
+They was plaster tire tracks, foot prints, dog smelling prints, and

-They took twenty eight-by-ten colour glossy photographs with circles
+They took twenty seven eight-by-ten colour glossy with circles

-And arrows and a paragraph on the back of each one explaining what
+And and a paragraph on the back of each one explaining what each

-One was to be used as evidence against us.
-Took of the approach,
+One was to be used as evidence against us. pictures of the approach,

 The getaway, the corner the southwest corner and that's not to